NICHOLAS J. GALASSO

 His judicial experience bolsters his legal expertise and experience in handling disputes involving maintenance, child support, prenuptial and postnuptial agreements, removal, alienation of affections, marital and other parental rights, valuation and disposition of assets, equitable division of assets and enforcement of legal obligations required by Court Orders.
 His prior judicial experience as a divorce judge also allows him to assess each case from the perspective of a judge hearing the case, a valuable benefit his clients have enjoyed since he has been in private practice.
 He is also widely recognized as an accomplished trial attorney and skillful negotiator.

 Mr. Galasso received his undergraduate degree from Illinois Wesleyan University and his Juris Doctorate from DePaul College of Law.
 He has served as an adjunct professor at Aurora University in Aurora, Illinois where he taught Advanced Business Law and Advanced Estate Planning, among other classes.
-He is married and has two grown children, a son who is now an integral part of GALASSO P.C, and a daughter who lives in Naperville, is a legal secretary at GALASSO P.C. and also is pursuing a career in nutrition and healthy living.
+He has two grown children, a son who is an integral part of GALASSO P.C., and a daughter living in Nashville, Tennessee, who is a senior administrative assistant at a Big Four international consulting firm.

 In 1991, the Governor of the State of Illinois appointed him as Public Guardian of DuPage County, and he served in that capacity until his appointment as an Associate Judge for DuPage County in 1995.
 As Public Guardian of DuPage County, he was appointed to protect the interests of disabled adults and minors, and he proudly served DuPage County in that capacity.
 He also worked closely with the Public Administrator of DuPage County during the same period of time and assisted in handling all aspects of the probating of decedent’s estates.

-Since 2007, he has been appointed by the Courts to serve as an arbitrator and mediator in divorce cases, an expert witness and he has served as a Guardian ad Litem for the 18th Judicial Circuit to represent and protect the best interests of children in numerous cases.
+Since 2007, he has been appointed by judges to serve as an arbitrator in divorce cases, he has served as an expert witness and he has served as a Guardian ad Litem for the 18th Judicial Circuit to represent and protect the best interests of children.

-In 2013, he received an award from DuPage County Legal Aid for his distinguished service providing pro bono legal services.
+In 2013 and 2023, he was blessed to receive awards from DuPage County Legal Aid for his distinguished service providing pro bono legal services.
+He continues to regularly provide pro bono legal services for those in need.

 Associations & Memberships